-The following performance characteristics of the Micro-Flo bladder pump were observed:
+The following performance characteristics of the SamplEase bladder pump were observed:

-Precision: The precision of the sampler was determined through the collection of a series of replicate samples from 4 standpipe trials using low (~20 μg/L) and high (~200 μg/L) VOC concentrations at 17-foot and 91-foot collection depths.
-Each trial included 6 target VOCs for a total of 24 cases.
-Micro-Flo pump precision, represented by the relative standard deviation, for all compounds at all concentrations and sampling depths evaluated in this study, ranged from 2.7 to 26.7%, with a median value of 8.5%.
-In 18 cases, the relative standard deviation of the Micro-Flo bladder pump was greater than the reference, with Micro-Flo pump precision less than or equal to reference sample precision in the other 6 cases.
-The F-ratio test was used to assess whether the precision differences were statistically significant.
-Test results showed that precision differences between Micro-Flo and reference samples were statistically insignificant at the 95% confidence level in all of the 24 test cases.
+Precision: The precision of the sampler was determined through the collection of a series of replicate samples from 3 standpipe trials using low (~20 $\mu$ g/L) and high (~200 $\mu$ g/L) VOC concentrations at 17-foot and 91-foot collection depths.
+Each trial included 6 target VOCs for a total of 18 cases.
+SamplEase bladder pump precision, represented by the relative standard deviation, for all compounds at all concentrations and sampling depths evaluated in this study, ranged from 5.1 to 24.2%, with a median value of 11.7%.
+In 12 cases the relative standard deviation of the SamplEase bladder pump was greater than the reference, with SamplEase bladder pump precision less than or equal to reference sample precision in the other 6 cases.
+The F-ratio test was used to assess whether the observed precision differences between the SamplEase bladder pump and reference samples were statistically insignificant at the 95% confidence level in 16 of 18 cases.

-Comparability with a Reference: Micro-Flo bladder pump results from the standpipe trials were compared with results obtained from reference samples collected at the same time.
-Both Micro-Flo and reference samples were analyzed by the same analytical method using the same GC/MS system.
+Comparability with a Reference: SamplEase bladder pump results from the standpipe trials were compared with results obtained from reference samples collected at the same time.
+Both SamplEase and reference samples were analyzed by the same analytical method using the same GC/MS system.
 Sampler comparability is expressed as percent difference relative to the reference data.
-Sampler differences for all target VOC compounds at all concentrations and sampler depths in this study ranged from -21 to 27%, with a median difference of -1%.
-The t-test for two sample means was used to assess whether the differences between Micro-Flo and reference sample results were statistically significant.
-These tests showed that in 17 of 24 trials, differences were statistically indistinguishable from 0% at the 95% confidence level.
-Statistically significant negative bias did not exceed -21% (4 cases) and statistically significant positive bias did not exceed 27% (3 cases).
+Sampler differences for all target VOC compounds at all concentrations and sampler depths in this study ranged from -16 to 31%, with a median difference of -5%.
+The t-test for two sample means was used to assess whether the differences between SamplEase bladder pump and reference sample results were statistically significant.
+These tests showed that in 13 of 24 trials, differences were statistically indistinguishable from 0% at the 95% confidence level.
+In the remaining 5 cases, statistically significant negative bias was not in excess of 16%.

-Versatility: Sampler versatility is the consistency with which the sampler performed with various target compounds, concentration levels, and sampling depths.
-Sampler performance did not significantly vary with changes in compound volatility, concentration, or sampler depth and the sampler is judged to be widely applicable to the variety of groundwater sampling situations likely to be encountered in field use.
+Versatility: Sampler versatility is the consistency with which the sampler performed over the range of target compound volatility, concentration level, and sampling depth.
+SamplEase bladder pump performance did not vary with changes in compound, concentration, or sampler depth.
+Thus, the SamplEase bladder pump is regarded as a widely versatile sampling device and applicable for sampling the types of VOCs likely to be encountered under actual field conditions.

 Logistical Requirements: The sampler can be deployed and operated in the field by one person.
 One day of training is generally adequate to become proficient in the use of the system.
-The system requires a source of compressed air or nitrogen at the wellhead, such as a compressed gas cylinder or a gas-powered compressor.
-The bladder pumps are designed for dedicated use in a monitoring well; however, the system can also be moved from well to well.
+The system requires a source of compressed air or nitrogen at the wellhead, such as a compressed gas cylinder or a gas- or electric -powered compressor.
+The SamplEase bladder pump is designed for dedicated use in a single monitoring well and is not intended for repeated deployment and retrieval in a series of wells.

-Overall Evaluation: The results of this verification test show that the Micro-Flo bladder pump and associated pneumatic controller can be used to collect VOC-contaminated water samples that are statistically comparable to a reference method with regard to both precision and comparability with a reference sample.
-The results of a clean-through-dirty test revealed some sampler carryover of contaminants from an overlying dirty water column into an underlying clean water column.
-The system is designed for use in well-sampling programs that incorporate low-volume purge methodologies.
+Overall Evaluation: The results of this verification test show that the SamplEase bladder pump and associated pneumatic controller can be used to collect VOC-contaminated water samples that are generally statistically comparable to reference samples when analyzed with the sample method.
+The system is designed for use in well sampling programs that incorporate low-volume purge methodologies.